Single Window Project

-Besides incorporating the specified forms, the Integrated Declaration also includes various types of declarations, undertakings, and letters of guarantee that are presently required to be submitted on company letterheads.
-The Integrated Declaration captures the text of the undertakings, declarations, and letters of guarantee etc. in the form of statements.
+Besides incorporating the specified forms, the Integrated Declaration also includes various declarations, undertakings, and letters of guarantee that are presently required to be submitted on company letterheads.
+The Integrated Declaration captures the text of the undertakings, declarations, letters of guarantee, etc., in the form of statements.
 The given statements have been standardized and codified so that while submitting the Integrated Declaration, the importer specifies the statement codes and the printed copies of the Bills of Entry containing the corresponding standardized texts.

-The Integrated Declaration has a separate decision on the particulars of supporting documents that have to be provided with the Bill of Entry.
+The Integrated Declaration has a separate decision on the supporting documents that must be provided with the Bill of Entry.
 The Importer or the Customs Brokers can also provide details of the supporting documents.
 CBEC is in the process of acquiring IT infrastructure to capture digitally signed copies of the supporting documents.
 After its implementation, there will be no requirement to provide hard copies of the supporting documents.

 Processing of Bill of Entry under Integrated Declaration

-By the filing of the Integrated Declaration, the Bill of Entry will automatically be referred to the concerned agency based on the scope of risk.
-The system has been altered to enable simultaneous processing of Bill of Entry by PGA and Customs.
+By filing the Integrated Declaration, the Bill of Entry will automatically be referred to the concerned agency based on the scope of risk.
+The system has been altered to enable simultaneous processing of the Bill of Entry by PGA and Customs.

 Uploading Supporting Documents